rossv/plotdigitizer/README.md

 ## Features

-### 🎯 core Digitization
+### 🎯 Core Digitization
 - **Point Extraction**: Manually place points on data series to extract X/Y coordinates.
+- **Smart Wand**: A guided tracing tool that automatically generates points along a path you drag.
-- **Auto-Trace Wand**: Automatically trace continuous lines or curves with a magic wand tool.
+- **Auto-Trace Wand**: Flood-fill based tracing to detect continuous lines of a specific color.
-- **Single Points**: Annotate specific points of interest separate from data series.
+- **Points of Interest**: Place independent "POI pins" to annotate specific locations.
 - **Selection & Manipulation**: Drag, select, and delete points.
 Use **Arrow Keys** to nudge selections (hold **Shift** for larger steps).

 ### 📐 Advanced Calibration
-- **Multiple Axes**: Support for multiple Y-axes on the same plot, each with its own scaling and color.
+- **Multiple Axes**: Support for multiple Y-axes on the same plot.
+- **Calibration Guides**: Visual crosshairs and snapping assist in aligning calibration points perfectly.
 - **Log Scales**: Full support for Logarithmic scales on both X and Y axes.
-- **Value Snapping**: Snap digitized points to specific decimal places or significant figures for cleaner data.

 ### 🛠️ Professional Tools
 - **Project Management**:
   - **Tabbed Workspaces**: Work on multiple plots simultaneously.
-  - **Save & Load**: Save your entire workspace state to a local JSON file and resume later.
+  - **Save & Load**: Save your entire workspace state to a local JSON file.
+- **Data Series**: Rename series and customize their colors.
+- **Fit & Resample**: Fit curves (Linear, Polynomial, Exponential) to your data and resample points for even distribution.
-- **PDF Support**: Import PDF files seamlessly and select specific pages to digitize.
+- **PDF Support**: Import PDF files and select specific pages.
-- **Curve Fitting**: Real-time regression analysis (Linear, Polynomial, Exponential) on your digitized data.
-- **Clipboard Integration**:
-  - Paste images directly (Ctrl+V) to load them.
+- **Clipboard Integration**: Paste images directly (Ctrl+V) and copy data tables to clipboard.
-  - Copy data table directly to clipboard for Excel/Sheets.

 ### 🎨 Visual & Export
-- **Modern UI**: Polished interface with Dark Mode support and smooth animations.
+- **Modern UI**: Polished interface with Dark Mode support.
-- **Export Data**: Download as generic CSV or Copy TSV to clipboard.
+- **Export Data**: Download as CSV or Copy to clipboard.
-- **Export Graphics**: Save the annotated plot as an image.
+- **Export Graphics**: Save the annotated plot as an image, or use "Graphics Only" for a transparent overlay.
-  - **Graphics Only**: Export just the points/lines on a transparent/white background (auto-cropped) for overlay use.

 ## Getting Started